katrinenymann/data_science_exam/README.md

 The exploration of the dataset can be found in the data_exploration notebook.
 The training of the models is in the analysis notebook.

-The packages required to run the code are mentioned in the requirements.txt The utils file contains all the functions created to run the notebooks.
+The packages required to run the code are mentioned in the requirements.txt.
+The utils file contains all the functions created to run the notebooks.